 Many people decide they already have more things than they need, so decide instead of receiving presents on a special occasion, they suggest to their guests they donate to the Bernie Banton Foundation.
 Often this will be done in the memory of a loved one or friend.
 This is a really special and selfless thing to do, every dollar raised goes a long way at the Foundation.

 When the Foundation’s CEO and founder, Karen Banton and Rod Smith married, they decided, both having been widowed, and owning houses full of all they could need, to ask wedding guests to donate to the Bernie Banton Foundation instead.
-They were blessed when 99% of people did, and the Foundation was appreciably better off – every dollar does help the Foundation to offer its asbestos victim support and advocacy services.
+They were blessed when 99% of wedding gifts were donations to the Foundation.
+Karen and Rod were thrilled and the Foundation was appreciably better off – every dollar does help the Foundation to offer its asbestos victim support and advocacy services.

-Birthdays are a day where quite often selfless supporters ask loved ones and friends to give to the Foundation in lieu of presents.
-Our two Victorian Junior Stars, Madi and her close friend Hayley, both gave up birthday presents to give to the Foundation as a way of helping, because Madi’s pop was diagnosed with mesothelioma.
-Madi also fundraised at school and door knocked her local community.
+Birthdays are a day where, quite often, selfless supporters ask loved ones and friends to give to the Foundation in lieu of presents.
+Victorian Junior Star, Hayley, gave up receiving birthday presents, and instead asked her family and friends to give to the Foundation as a way of helping.
+Why?
+Because Hayley wanted to support close friend Madi, whose poppy was diagnosed with mesothelioma.
+Madi is one of our very first Junior Fundraising Heroes, after her Pop was diagnosed, Madi fundraised at her school and door knocked her local community raising many hundreds of dollars.
 Madi and Hayley are truly Bernie Banton Foundation ‘Star’ Supporters.